Krogers48/OpenRadars-MicroDoppler/README.md

 * Tracking and walking speed estimation
 * Cadence, step timing, and asymmetry computation
 * Outputs, logging, and data products

-This appendix is the authoritative reference for what the radar pipeline *actually does*, independent of visualization.

 ---